Grand Canyon and Sedona Tour

 GROUP TRAVEL

-We make every effort to accurately set expectations and effectively screen guests, however it is inevitable on some trips there will be a discrepancy in fitness levels.
+It is possible there will be a discrepancy in fitness levels on your trip.
 Consider that the trip may be a once in a lifetime opportunity for your fellow travelers and it is important to respect each guest’s individual condition, needs and desires.

 Finally, guided groups are required by land management agencies to stay together on the trail.
 Hiking together can require patience and flexibility.
 If hiking at a very specific pace is extremely important to you, you may want to consider booking a private trip.